enoki-inc/enosales/prompt.md

-an Email to Rohan Sukhdeo with email address: rohan@enoki.so.
-He loves dogs and saving money for his company Enoki, and I am trying to sell him a product that will improve sales productivity by 15x for his sales development representative using AI.
-This tool that i am trying to sell generates crafted emails using OpenAI's GPT that can generate personalized emails in minutes instead of hours.
+an Email to Abdoulaye with email address: rohan@enoki.so.
+He loves playing the piano and finding a fun job.
+I am trying to sell him this AI tool that's going to make his outreach to potential employers easier.

-Always specify the Email subject line in the first line of your response with the following format:
+Always specify the Email subject line in the first line of your response with the following format: Subject: <INSERT_SUBJECT_HERE>
-Subject: <INSERT_SUBJECT_HERE>

 sign the end of the email with the following signature:

-Sergio Nahas

-Note that the email will be ingested using the following: message = MIMEText(content, 'html') So don't forget the two <br> tags at the end of each line
+Rohan Sukhdeo

+Please generate an HTML-formatted response for the email with appropriate spacing.

+an example of spacing would be this:

+Dear Abdoulaye, <br><br>

+I hope this email finds you well.
+I came across your profile and noticed your passion for playing the piano and finding a fun job.
+As an AI Sales Development Representative, I have the perfect solution for you. <br><br>

+I believe our AI tool can help you find your dream job and make your job search process more efficient.
+If you're interested, I would love to schedule a demo and show you how our tool works. <br><br>

+Best regards, <br><br>

+Rohan Sukhdeo<br><br>